emmajhudgins/eab_mgmt/README.md

 7. SDP_plot.R - this script plots the spatial pattern in propagule pressure, exposed ash street trees, and management actions for both optimizations and rule of thumb scenarios, as well as more comparisons between optimality and rules of thumb.
 8. cost_estimate.R - this script calculates a rough estimate of the maximal cost savings from this approach relative to a biocontrol-only, rule-of-thumb approach using previously published ash size class distributions and cost data from Hudgins et al. (2022) and Aukema et al. (2011).

-Python Scripts
+### Python Scripts
-1. eab_parasitoid.py - basic optimization across efficiency scenarios
+1. eab_parasitoid_street.py - basic optimization across efficiency scenarios
-2. eab_parasitoid_bud.py - fixed percentage budget allocation optimizations (20% increments)
+2. eab_parasitoid_street_bud.py - fixed percentage budget allocation optimizations (20% increments)
-3. eab_parasitoid_fastdisp_fastgrowth.py - sensitivity analysis to faster parasitoid dispersal and growth
+3. eab_parasitoid_street_fastdisp_fastgrowth.py - sensitivity analysis to faster parasitoid dispersal and growth (produces \*_fdfg\* files)
-4. eab_parasitoid_fastdisp.py - sensitivity analysis to faster parasitoid dispersal
+4. eab_parasitoid_street_fastdisp.py - sensitivity analysis to faster parasitoid dispersal
-5. eab_parasitoid_nothresh.py - sensitivity analysis with removal of requirement to impose biological control in high-EAB density sites.
+5. eab_parasitoid_street_nothresh.py - sensitivity analysis with removal of requirement to impose biological control in high-EAB density sites.
+6. eab_parasitoid_street_extend.py - sensitivity analysis to extending the solving time by another 8 hours, loading the solve from script 1 as an initial solution.